meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Fat-soluble vitamins and minerals, such as vitamin D, are stored longterm in fatty tissue, and the storage can last for months of fasting (as long as the fat stores do), provided the diet was consistently nutritious before.
     -   If the diet was not consistently nutritious before beginning fasting, the body fat liberated during fasting will be proportionately deficient in fat-solubles (50% confident).
 -   (75% confidence) If you got plenty of sun during the summer, vitamin D levels stay high through winter, at least in the context of what&rsquo;s colloquially called a &ldquo;Paleo&rdquo; or &ldquo;Keto&rdquo; diet.
+-   (95% confidence) Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.
+    -   A minor issue, but the fact there is a lot of disagreement on this point reveals how much confusion there is in nutrition science around even basic reasoning about human biochemistry.
+-   For a majority of the population, exhorting &ldquo;eat less calories to lose weight&rdquo; either has no effect or causes weight *gain*, not loss.
 -   Sugar ???
 -   Grains ???
 -   Cooking methods ???